-The National Literacy Trust (NLT) as part of the early outcomes project, have just launched a new family zone site.
+The National Literacy Trust have launched a family zone website as part of the early outcomes project.

-The site is a one-stop shop for families which brings together exciting literacy resources and activities.
+The website is a one-stop shop for families which brings together exciting literacy resources and activities.

 The site is very easy to use, it is divided by age group and will continue to grow.
 The Family Zone is working on producing further resources including:

 - Simple and fun Small Talk videos to help parents chat, play and read with their young child